Alysson-Araujo/Alysson-Araujo/README.md

 -->
 ## About me

 #### Hi guys, how are you?
-My name is Alysson, I'm a Web Developer and DevSecOps.
+My name is Alysson, I'm a Backend Developer and DevSecOps.
 I have a degree in Computer Science from the Federal University of Ceará.
 Currently, I am looking for a job opportunity in the Web development area.
-In this github profile, there are some projects that I have done as studies over the last 5 years.
+In this github profile, there are some projects that I have done as studies over the last 6 years.

 <br>